Getting Started With Segmentation

 Ultimately, good segmentations combine the ‘who’ and the ‘what’, the art and the science, to build a rounded view of the customer.
 Why do we need both?
 Because fundamentally, segmentations need to do 2 things:

-- To make the customer understandable to management and staff – this is where the ‘who’ helps, talking in the everyday language of homes, jobs, families
+- To make the customer understandable to management and staff – this is where the ‘who’ helps, talking in the everyday language of homes, jobs, families and lifestyles.

 - To be useful in answering business questions that help the business grow – this is where the ‘what’ helps, identifying customers with high churn, looking for cross-sell opportunities, or coming up with ideas for new product development.